martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 # Log page
 Using the page "Log page" we can view all the logs recorded in the OSPy system.
 The number of records is set on the "Options page" page.

+## Events log
+The Events log is an operational and audit history separate from both the station-run log and the technical debug log.
+It records irrigation interventions and blocked runs, configuration changes, users and security events, system and plug-in operations, and sensor events or conditions.
+Each record shows the date, time, severity, category, subject, and details.
+Severity is also distinguished by color: information is blue, success green, warning amber, error red, and critical dark red.
+Use the **Event category** selector to show all events or one category.
+The `events.csv` export contains Date, Time, Level, Category, Subject, and Status.
+The existing debug logging and its `events.log` file are not affected by these controls.

+The same audit log records state-changing operations performed through the authenticated API, including station and program control, configuration changes, log clearing, and system actions.
+Failed API authentication and temporary brute-force blocking appear under **Users and security**.
+Routine API reads and each successful Basic authentication are not recorded, preventing high-frequency API traffic from filling the log.

 ## Download log as
 The "Download record as Excel log.csv" link allows you to save the record of the irrigation run as a csv file (Excel program) to your computer.